 This container is simply just a big Python dictionary that includes the abstracted results produced by all the modules classified by their identification key.

-CAPE already provides a default set of modules which will generate a standard global container.
-It’s important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise the resulting global container structure would change and the reporting modules wouldn’t be able to recognize it and extract the information used to build the final reports.
+CAPE already provides a default set of modules that will generate a standard global container.
+It’s important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise, the resulting global container structure would change and the reporting modules wouldn’t be able to recognize it and extract the information used to build the final reports.

 - The currently available default processing modules are:

-- ProcMemory (modules/processing/procmemory.py) - performs analysis of process memory dump.
-Note: the module is able to process user defined Yara rules from data/yara/memory/index_memory.yar.
+ProcMemory (modules/processing/procmemory.py) - performs analysis of process memory dump.
+Note: the module can process user-defined Yara rules from data/yara/memory/index_memory.yar.
 Just edit this file to add your Yara rules.

 - Every processing module should contain:

-- A set of data (list, dictionary, string, etc.) that will be appended to the global container.
+A set of data (list, dictionary, string, etc.) will be appended to the global container.

 You can also specify an